 A purpose-designed baby-food maker or blender saves you time and trouble when you’re making homemade baby food - perfect for when you are weaning your baby.

 When you wean your baby at around the age of six months, you might want to make at least some of his food.
 Cooking your own baby food means you know exactly what he’s eating, can adjust your recipes to suit his tastes, and often works out cheaper.
-Even if you’re baby-led weaning, then you’ll still be making purées, as they’re great for your little one to have as a dip with finger-food.
+Even if you’re baby-led weaning, then you’ll still be making purées with a baby food blender, as they’re great for your little one to have as a dip with finger-food.

 A purpose-made gadget can make the whole process easier.
 There are all sorts on the market, ranging from a simple tool to blend food into a purée, to a gizmo that cooks the meal as well.